mo992/Portfolio/README.md

 # Portfolio
-This private repository is specifically designed to showcase machine learning projects and applications.
+This private repository is designed to showcase machine learning projects and applications.